Jthill49/Coding-1-Final/README.md

 # Coding-1-Final
- These are the starter files for F2020 Coding 1

-slide show of moutains
-footer featuring website link
-hand drawn logo
-contact info for more details
-colors apealing to the eye
+ The website I created is about the mountains.
+It has a slide show of different mountains and views.
+It has a footer that features the website link.
+I also made a hand drawn logo it is in the top left hand conner of every page.
+It features a snowy mountain landscape and a colorful sky, for my website.
+I have a contact page that you can go to get more information.
+All my colors are appealing and go nicely with the pictures without being overwhelming.
+On the about page a have a brief description about myself and what I like to do.